colmulhall/colmulhall.github.io/_posts/2016-11-11-lifting-the-mouse.md

 tags: [ipad, desktop, mac]
 ---

-Probably the best justification of an tablet over a PC that I have read.
+Probably the best justification of a tablet over a PC that I have read.
 Matts theory on the fate of PCs over the next few years is a bit depressing, but hard to argue with.